Home 9 Bogotá and N-Bogotá 9 Free graffiti tour Bogotá

 Bogotá Graffiti tour

-The graffiti art you see during the Bogotá graffiti tour is based on inspirations such as the landscapes and culture, social problems and conflicts the country has faced.
+The graffiti art you see during the Bogotá graffiti tour is inspired by the landscapes and culture, social problems and conflicts the country has faced.

 Bogotá was our first stop of the 7-month journey through South America.
-Like probably many travelers, the first few days/weeks you are still in Dutch gear and start planning way too much in one day.
+Like probably many travelers, the first few days/weeks you are still going full speed and plan way too much in one day.
 At least we did!

 We had signed up right away for the Free Walking Graffiti tour and thought we could do the Free Walking Tour Bogotá in the afternoon after that (tip: don’t try this yourself, so many impressions at the same time cause over-stimulation ;-)).

-Good, the Graffiti Tour!
-If you search for images of Bogotá, all of the Internet is full of colorful street scenes with the most impressive graffiti.
-Sometimes the Internet can give a distorting picture of reality, in the case of Bogotá this is certainly not the case.
+OK, the Graffiti Tour!
+If you search for images of Bogotá, all of the internet is full of colorful street scenes with the most impressive graffiti.
+Sometimes the internet can give a distorting picture of reality, in the case of Bogotá this is certainly not the case.
 One graffiti is even more beautiful than the other and gives (parts of) the city a wonderful atmosphere.

 Inspiration

 The graffiti art you see during the free graffiti tour is based on sources of inspiration such as the landscapes and culture, social problems and conflicts the country has faced.
-Pablo Escobar, for example, is a subject Colombians themselves would rather not be reminded of, but the artists, among others, drew their inspiration to decorate the streets with.
+Druglord Pablo Escobar, for example, is a subject Colombians themselves would rather not be reminded of, but the artists, among others, painted their inspiration to decorate the streets.

-The tour will take you through the special stories about graffiti, as well as explain the regulations surrounding street art, the techniques and the history of the city.
+The tour will take you through many special stories about graffiti, as well as explaining the regulations for street art, the techniques and the history of the city.

 As mentioned, we had signed up for two tours.
 They do not connect, so we decided to get a coffee & tea at Juan Valdez.